Is Acupuncture Covered by Insurance in Alberta?

 Here's what you need to know before your first appointment.

-Most group benefit plans and private health insurance policies in Alberta include acupuncture as a covered paramedical service.
-Coverage varies by plan, but here's what's typical:
+Most group benefit plans and private health insurance policies in Alberta include acupuncture as a covered paramedical service — alongside massage therapy, physiotherapy, and chiropractic care.

 Annual limits ranging from $300 to $1,000+ for acupuncture specifically